pratyushsrivastava-svg/library-management-system/README.md

 # library-management-system
-Here is a polished, humanized version of your README file.
-I have removed the em dashes, softened the technical jargon into a more conversational and engaging tone, and used clean formatting to make it highly readable and professional.

----

-# 📚 Library Management System

 Welcome to the Library Management System!
 This is a Python-based command-line application designed to help librarians seamlessly manage books and handle everyday library tasks.
 I originally built this as my Week 1 internship assignment.